 - Keeping your diet proper is one of the key rainy season health tips.
 Increase your intake of probiotics such as yogurt, buttermilk, cheese, etc. to facilitate the growth of good bacteria in the gut, which supports nutrition absorption.

 - Light, home-cooked food eaten in moderation is most suitable for the season as it is easy to digest.
 Choose lighter cooking oils such as olive or sunflower oil.

 - Green, leafy vegetables play host to worms, larvae, germs, etc. because of their grime and dampness.
-So, soak your greens in salt water before consuming, if you can’t avoid them entirely.
+So, soak your greens in salt water before consuming, them if you can’t avoid them entirely.

-- Avoid stale, undercooked, spicy and fried foods, especially from roadside vendors as it may cause stomach problems such as bloating, gas, acidity and indigestion.
+- Avoid stale, undercooked, spicy, and fried foods, especially from roadside vendors as it may cause stomach problems such as bloating, gas, acidity, and indigestion.

 - Avoid aerated drinks whenever possible as they reduce the body’s mineral content which in turn leads to reduced enzyme activity, taking its toll on an already weakened digestive system.

 - Ensure that you’re not consuming a lot of seafood.
 Water tends to get contaminated during the rainy season and eating fish can cause cholera or diarrhoea.

 Follow these simple rainy season precautions to keep your gut healthy and happy through the season.
 Additionally, you can take some preventive measures to ensure your surroundings remain clean and hygienic.
 Use insect repellants generously as mosquito-borne diseases such as dengue and malaria are rampant during the season.
 Add a disinfectant to your bath water and keep your feet clean and dry at all times to prevent the growth of fungus.
 But most importantly, eat healthy food and exercise regularly, and enjoy the rain!